 The current AAFP recommendations for vaccination against FCV/FHV-1/FPV are as follows: 6 weeks of age, and be repeated every 3-4 weeks (or 2-3 weeks in shelters) until 16-20 weeks of age and 1 year booster (12 months following last dose of initial series), booster every 3 years.
 The duration of immunity in adult, vaccinated cats has been shown to be at least 5 years.
 If intranasal vaccines are used a parenteral FPL vaccine is still recommended.
-If a cat is going to be placed in a known high-risk situation, an additional booster vaccinated in the preceding year.
+If a cat is going to be placed in a known high-risk situation, an additional booster vaccination may be warranted 7-10 days prior to entry, particularly if it has not been vaccinated in the preceding year.
 However single dose of intranasal vaccine offers more rapid (2-6 days) onset of protection, and can be useful for animals entering a high-risk situation.